Parika23/ClearFlag/README.md

 **An AI-assisted fraud & onboarding-risk triage assistant — with a training mode built in.**

-ClearFlag is a demo-scale system that flags suspicious transactions and risky account sign-ups, explains *why* in plain language, and routes them to a human for the final call.
+ClearFlag is a demo scale system that flags suspicious transactions and risky account sign-ups, explains *why* in plain language, and routes them to a human for the final call.
 The same reasoning engine also powers a training mode, so new analysts can practice spotting risk on realistic cases before touching the real queue.

 🔗 **Try the live app → https://clearflag.streamlit.app/**